vmware-tanzu/velero/site/content/docs/main/troubleshooting.md

 Follow the below troubleshooting steps to confirm that Velero is using the correct credentials if using credentials specific to a [`BackupStorageLocation`][10]:
 1. Confirm that the object storage provider plugin being used supports multiple credentials.

-   If the error message contains `"config has invalid keys credentialsFile"`, the version of your object storage plugin does not yet support multiple credentials.
+   If the logs from the Velero deployment contain the error message `"config has invalid keys credentialsFile"`, the version of your object storage plugin does not yet support multiple credentials.

-   Object storage plugins [provided by the Velero team][11] support this feature, so update your plugin if you are using one of these.
+   The object storage plugins [provided by the Velero team][11] support this feature, so please update your plugin to the latest version if you see the above error message.

    If you are using a plugin from a different provider, please contact them for further advice.

 1. Confirm that the secret and key referenced by the `BackupStorageLocation` exists in the Velero namespace and has the correct content: